 - Important Information: This trail involves a river crossing and bookings are required at the hut

 This famous track begins at Fantail Falls, which is over an hour from Wanaka and is located within Mount Aspiring National Park.
-It’s one of my favorite stops between Queenstown and Franz Josef.

 The trail to the Brewster Hut is somewhat technical and involves crossing over the stunning Haast River, so be aware that if the water levels are too high you may have to turn back (they rarely are in summer!)
 After the river crossing at the start, it’s a steep climb to the hut that involves some scrambling.
-This trail is short, but it’s considered hard and technical because of the terrain so come prepared.
+This trail is short, but it’s considered hard and technical because of the terrain, so come prepared.

 The walk to Brewster Hut can be done on a day hike, however, it’s more popular to book a night at the Brewster Hut.
 The 12-bunk Brewster Hut off the ridge to the right is one of the most beautiful mountain huts in New Zealand.
-Bookings are required and the price is $40 NZD per adult and $20 per youth (11-17 years).
-You can book Brewster Hut online on the DOC website.

 6. Rob Roy Glacier Track